Prospective Parents

 2. There is no comprehensive medical and genetic testing conducted by clinics and sperm banks.
 In the U.S., the FDA only mandates testing for STDs and a handful of other diseases.
 Some facilities test some donors for some diseases.
 Testing for STDs does nothing to prevent transmission of genetic illness.
 Proper genetic testing of all donors is critical.
 Hundreds of medical and genetic issues have been reported to the Donor Sibling Registry, many of them hereditary.

 3. There is little to no regulation or oversight of the U.S. reproductive medicine industry, which ships sperm to over 50 countries around the world (so this is a global issue).
 This industry is not required to maintain or update records regarding genetic diseases transmitted to donor offspring.
-Information about inherited physiological and psychological diseases and predispositions is a significant element in obtaining appropriate medical care, including screenings and preventative medicine.
+Information about inherited physiological and psychological diseases and predispositions is significant in obtaining appropriate medical care, including screenings and preventative medicine.
 Examples: a genetic predisposition for heart disease, mental illness, or Cystic Fibrosis.
 A donor’s medical profile is merely a self-reported family health history, along with a snapshot of one day in the life of a healthy young adult.
 84% of surveyed sperm donors and 97% of surveyed egg donors were never contacted for medical updates.

 4. No accurate record-keeping exists about how many offspring are conceived for any one donor.
 Records, if any are kept, are incomplete regarding the number of offspring created from each donor, as all reporting is voluntary.
 There are many large cohorts of half-siblings, many over 100, and even over 240.
 If urgent medical issues arise, families cannot then be notified.
 Many families who are on file with the sperm banks claim that they were never notified about medical and genetic illnesses reported to sperm banks by donors and by families who used the same donor; they learn about the genetic and medical issues by connecting with other families on the DSR.

 5. Around three-quarters of surveyed donor offspring advise that prospective parents not use “anonymous” donors.
-Many countries have banned anonymous donation, and we all need to ask, "What is in the best interests of the child to be born?”
+Many countries have banned anonymous donation, and we must ask, "What is in the best interests of the child to be born?”
 “Anonymity” is never the answer.
 Many heartfelt stories and testimonials by donor offspring have been reported to the DSR.
 Many parents use donor conception instead of adoption because a genetic connection is important to them, but then negate the importance of that very same genetic connection when it involves their child’s relationship to the “donor” — the other half of their child’s genetic family, ancestry, and medical history.

 7. DNA: Donors Not Anonymous.
 Anonymity is a thing of the past and shouldn’t be promised to any donor or to any prospective parent.
 Sperm banks and egg clinics need to stop the fallacy of selling “anonymous” donors, whether for 18 years or forever.
 Donor-conceived people have been locating their biological parents via DNA testing (along with Google and social media) since 2005, as reported in New Scientist Magazine, so this is not a new phenomenon.
-Donors do not need to test their own DNA in order to be easily found by offspring and/or their parents, and there is no law prohibiting contact.
+Donors do not need to test their own DNA to be easily found by offspring and/or their parents, and there is no law prohibiting contact.
 Donors must be willing to be known by any offspring they help to create — and long before offspring turn 18.
 If donors are not willing to be known, they just shouldn't donate.

 8. Because of this end to guaranteed anonymity, non-disclosure is no longer an option.
-Many people who swabbed their cheeks to learn more about their ancestry and family tree have been shocked to find out that they are not genetically related to one of their parents, because their parents used a donor, and kept it a secret.
+Many people who swabbed their cheeks to learn more about their ancestry and family tree have been shocked to find out that they are not genetically related to one of their parents because their parents used a donor and kept it a secret.
 Many have also been shocked to connect with half-siblings.
 Finding out in this way that your parents have not been honest can wreak havoc on a donor offspring’s sense of trust and stability in the family.
-If you are a parent who has yet to tell your donor-conceived child that they were created with help of a donor, now would be the time to have that conversation, and we can help with that.
+If you are a parent who has yet to tell your donor-conceived child that they were created with the help of a donor, now would be the time to have that conversation, and we can help with that.
 It’s never too late to tell.

 Family secrets can be toxic, and your donor-conceived child has a right to know about the methodology of their conception, about their medical background, and about their ancestry.
 If parents have not told, there is usually some grief or shame associated with infertility that is unresolved, or there is an unfounded fear about a non-bio parent’s relationship with the child being negatively affected by the truth coming out.
 If parents are not ready to tell, then they are just not ready to be parents.

 Parents: This shouldn’t be about your unresolved grief, your hesitations, or your fears.
 This should be about what’s in the best interests of your child, and their right to the truth about themselves, their medical background, their ancestry, and their genetic relatives.
 After telling (or after your children find out via DNA testing), please do not ask your children to keep the “secret.”
 This may have been your secret, but it shouldn’t be theirs.
 This type of response could cause unnecessary resentment, anger, and upset.
 Secrecy implies shame, and donor offspring have nothing to be ashamed of, most certainly not the methodology of their conception.
-Get yourself some counseling to help work through your unresolved grief, fear, or shame so that you don’t pass it along to your children.
+Get yourself some counseling to help you work through your unresolved grief, fear, or shame so that you don’t pass it along to your children.
 You are, and always will be, your child’s mom or dad.
-You can work on becoming a more confident parent, secure in the knowledge that your child knowing the truth won’t rattle the strong parental foundation that you have built.
+You can work on becoming a more confident parent and secure in the knowledge that your child knows the truth won’t rattle the strong parental foundation that you have built.

 9. Telling is just the first step.
 Many parents think that just because they have told their children about their origins, this will be enough.
 Many then minimize the importance of the “donor,” thinking that because they don’t feel DNA is important, then their child shouldn’t either.
-Parents need to know that their child may view this invisible half of their DNA to be a very important part of their identity and they may feel an urgency about gathering information and also connecting with their previously unknown genetic relatives.
+Parents need to know that their child may view this invisible half of their DNA as a very important part of their identity.
+They may feel an urgency about gathering information and connecting with their previously unknown genetic relatives.
 DNA isn’t the only way to make a family, but the importance of familial DNA connections can’t be denied.
 Honor your child’s curiosity, and let them know that they have your full support as they venture out for more information.
 Don’t behave in a way that forces your child to search for answers behind your back, as that can only create more resentment.
 They need you to be on their team.

 10. The choices you make early on about creating your family with a donor will affect your donor-conceived child for many decades to come.
-Try to think beyond your own needs, and educate yourself about what we now know to be true for donor-conceived people.
-NOTE: Your "open" or "willing-to-be-known" donor might not be so "open".
+Try to think beyond your own needs and educate yourself about what we now know to be true for donor-conceived people.
+NOTE: Your "open" or "willing-to-be-known" donor might not be so "open."

 Read our white paper called, "The Ambiguity of Open Gamete Donation".